desktop/desktop/docs/contributing/setup.md

  - [Help Wanted](../../.github/CONTRIBUTING.md#help-wanted) - we've marked some tasks in
    the backlog that are ideal for external contributors
- - [Code Reviews](../process/reviews.md) - some notes on how the team does code reviews
+ - [Notes for Contributors](../process/notes-for-contributors.md) - some notes on how the team does code reviews